q09sssisiwjb/boltnewclone-new-gpt/replit.md

 ### Code Generation Workflow

 1. User enters prompt on hero page or in workspace chat
-2. If not authenticated, login dialog appears
+2. If not authenticated, auto-login popup appears (or manual login dialog for returning users)
 3. System creates workspace in Convex with user message
 4. User redirected to workspace view (`/workspace/[id]`)
 5. Chat AI generates conversational response about the build